 Stetson wins regional AAJ Student Trial Advocacy Competition

-To learn more about advocacy at Stetson, visit www.stetson.edu/advocacy.
+For more information about Stetson’s award-winning advocacy program, visit www.stetson.edu/advocacy.

 Media contact: Brandi Palmer | firstname.lastname@example.org